 Melbourne VIC 3000

 Morgan's practice is focused on Common Law, Public law and regulatory/white collar crime including OHS.
 He is particularly focussed on where there is a substantial cross over in practice areas with Crime.
-For instance he is regularly briefed in enquiries, inquests and investigations that require the forensic analysis particularly benefitted by experience in the criminal jurisdiction.
-He has recently or is currently acting in the following matters:
+For instance, he is regularly briefed in Inquiries, Inquests and investigations that require the forensic analysis particularly benefitted by experience in the criminal jurisdiction.
+He has recently appeared in the following matters:

 Royal Commission into Victoria’s Mental Health System: ( junior counsel to Claire Harris QC and with ors);